michaelpaulkorthals/py_irc/README.md

 To mount the device, the most effective point is at a height of 2 meters in one of the rear corners of the home theater, where there are no infrared controlled devices.
 For me this is on the top right of the filing cabinet where I put the DVD/Bluray collection.

 Equipped with 3 infrared LEDs, the device has a beam angle of 150° x 50° and covers all devices in my home theater.
 The signal to the projector in its wall shelf is successfully reflected by the white wall screen.

+This prototype I have successfully in operation in my home theatre since November 2020.

 ## Software ##